VHadyak/Library/README.md

-# Library-Prototypes-
+# Library (No Storage)
-This is a basic book library app to practice using prototypes and object constructors.
+This is a basic book library app to practice using objects and dom manipulation.
+No storage for this type of project ... yet!